leilaksol/dsnd-communicating-to-stakeholders-lesson/README.md

 There are 3 notebooks available here to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+BootcampStats.ipynb - an analysis of bootcamp grads in terms of job placement and salary HowToBreakIntoTheField.ipynb - an analysis of how to become a software engineer Salary.ipynb - an analysis of the variables that are related to salary and job satisfaction

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+Salary_ML.py - a python script that build a linear regression model to predict salary

 ## Results<a name="results"></a>